tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 <figure>
   <img src="{{ site.url }}/img/pitl05/game-sales-chart-print-error.png" class="fullwidth" />
+  <figcaption>TypeError: cannot concatenate 'unicode' and 'int' objects</figcaption>
 </figure>

+As reported in the Console, Python is unable to add together the unicode and integer data.
 Fortunately, there is an easy fix.
-One must convert the data to something numeric.
-The `int()` and `float()` functions convert to integer and floating point types, respectively.
+One must convert the unicode data to something numeric.
+The `int()` and `float()` functions convert various data types to integer and floating point values, respectively.

 {% highlight py %}
 ...
 print( int(tetrissales) + 1 )
 {% endhighlight %}

 Run the sketch.
-The Console is now error-free (it instead displays `170000001`).
+The Console is now error-free and displays `170000001`.

 Now, complete the chart as per the screenshot below.